opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 89     I should add that the non-calling of two former boyfriends of the Victim and her relative to whom she eventually confided in regarding the events was again immaterial.
 The inference to be drawn from the non-calling of the witnesses would presumably be that they would contradict her, or undermine her evidence in some way.
 But there was no indication of this – the absence of their testimony only deprived her of the additional support that she could have perhaps obtained, and even then any such additional support would have been of a low level given that they had heard what she recounted sometime after the events.

 90     I should also note that the fact that the first information report or any police report may not be detailed would not necessarily be a ground for disbelief of the Victim’s testimony.
-As the court stated in _Tan Pin Seng v Public Prosecutor_ [1997] 3 SLR(R) 494 at [27], the first information report or police report is not meant to contain the entire case for the Prosecution.
+As the court stated in _Tan Pin Seng v Public Prosecutor_ <span class="citation">[1997] 3 SLR(R) 494</span> at [27], the first information report or police report is not meant to contain the entire case for the Prosecution.

 **Findings on guilt**